-Approximately \$2,000,000 is available in FY2008 and approximately \$2,000,000 is anticipated for FY 2009 for new awards.
+It is anticipated that approximately \$2,000,000 will be available in FY2009 for new awards.
 The distribution of available funds among the three regions will depend on the number of high-quality proposals received from each region.
-If an insufficient number of high-quality proposals are received from a particular region (or regions), funds will be distributed among the remaining region(s) from which there are sufficient fundable projects.

-NOAA anticipates making approximately 5 to 15 new awards during FY 2008 and 5 to 15 new awards during FY 2009.
-NOAA will only consider projects with duration of 1 to 3 years.
+NOAA anticipates making approximately 5 to 15 new awards during FY 2009.
+NOAA will consider only projects with duration of 1 to 3 years.
 The total Federal amount that may be requested from NOAA shall not exceed \$100,000 per year and \$300,000 for all years of the proposed project.
-The minimum Federal amount that must be requested from NOAA is \$50,000.
+The minimum Federal amount that must be requested from NOAA for all years is \$50,000.
 Applications requesting Federal support from NOAA of less than \$50,000 total or more than \$100,000 per year and \$300,000 total for the duration of the project will not be considered for funding.